 Crews may need to access and work in the right-of-way--specifically, the planting strip between the curb and the sidewalk--in order to repair, replace, or construct green street planters and sanitary and/or storm sewer pipes.
 The property owner is responsible for maintaining the portion of the public right-of-way between their property and the curb.
 This includes caring for permitted trees, mowing grass, and maintaining a safe sidewalk.
 However, the City retains the authority to use that area on behalf of the public.

 In February and March 2021, properties that will have impacts in the right-of-way during construction should have received a letter.
 The letter would direct property owners to prepare to remove any items from the right-of-way before crews arrive.
-Since construction is being pushed out from May to June or July of 2021, there is now more time to prepare to remove any items property owners wish to salvage prior to construction.
+Since construction is being pushed out to Summer of 2022, there is now more time to prepare to remove any items property owners wish to salvage prior to construction.

 Night Work Permit